eMapR/LT-GEE/README.md

 Since breakpoints or vertices are defined by a year we also have the ability to impose breakpoints identified in one spectral band or index on any other.
-For instance, we can segment a pixel time series cast as Normalized Burn Ratio (NBR: [NIR-SWIR]/[NIR+SWIR]) to identify vertices, and then segment a short wave infrared (SWIR) band based on the NBR-identified vertices (Fig 4).
+For instance, we can segment a pixel time series cast as Normalized Burn Ratio (NBR: [NIR-SWIR]/[NIR+SWIR]) to identify vertices, and then segment a short-wave infrared (SWIR) band based on the NBR-identified vertices (Fig 4).

 ![other index ftv](https://github.com/eMapR/LT-GEE/blob/master/imgs/other_index_ftv.png)
 *Fig 4.
 Impose the segmentation structure of one spectral representation on another.
 Here we have identified four breakpoints or